lino-framework/book/docs/specs/contacts.rst

     .. attribute:: type

-        The function of this person in this company.
+        The function of this person in this organization.

     .. attribute:: person

-        The person having this role in this company.
+        The person having this role in this organization.

     .. attribute:: start_date

+        When this person started to exercise this function in this organization.

         This is a dummy field when :attr:`Plugin.with_roles_history` is `False`.

     .. attribute:: end_date

+        When this person stopped to exercise this function in this organization.

         This is a dummy field when :attr:`Plugin.with_roles_history` is `False`.